DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/design-guide.md

 # App Developer Design Guide

-Domo adheres to Material Design principles, and we highly encourage you to consider these same principles when building a Domo app, as they will ensure a seamless transition from Domo to your app.
+Domo adheres to Material Design principles, and we highly encourage that you consider these same principles when building a Domo app as they will ensure a seamless transition from Domo to your app.

 Please be familiar with the following principles and guidelines as you design your app: